PhucLanPhan/CMS-assignmen/Site.md

 1. Log in to the WordPress admin
 2. Click `Pages` menu on WordPress sidebar
-3. All exist pages are shown
+3. All existing pages are loaded
-4. Click the name of Page which want to change
+4. Click the name of Page which want to edit
 5. Edit the page
 6. Click `Update`